Songonge/AWS-Projects/SAAS_Dataset/Sales_Analysis.md

 The dashboard provides a comprehensive view of key sales metrics, customer demographics, and industry performance, enabling data-driven decision-making.

 ## Project Aim
-The aim of this project is to design and implement a Sales Analysis Dashboard that visualizes key performance indicators (KPIs) such as total sales, profit, customer distribution, and industry trends.
+This project aims to design and implement a Sales Analysis Dashboard that visualizes key performance indicators (KPIs) such as total sales, profit, customer distribution, and industry trends.
 The dashboard serves as a decision-support tool, helping stakeholders identify patterns, optimize sales strategies, and enhance profitability.

 ## Project Description